Last revised: June 2, 2023.

 Alabama polling places are open 7 a.m. to 7 p.m. on Election Day.
-Please note that polling places in the Eastern time zone may be open from 7 a.m. to 7 p.m.
-Eastern Time.
-Anyone standing in line when the polling place closes has the right to stay to vote.
+Any voter who has “identified” themselves with the election officials at the polling place or is waiting “within the voting room” by closing time has the right to stay to vote.

 Where do I vote?

 You can check your polling place at Alabama’s voter portal page.